 After Liver Transplant Surgery

-After liver transplant, you will have a long recovery period ahead of you.
+After liver transplant surgery, you will have a long recovery period ahead of you.
 Just know that you will start feeling better and stronger soon.

 Making sure your body accepts the new liver is very important to your success and recovery.
-You should plan to stay near UPMC after your liver transplant surgery because you will need to visit the clinic often.
+You should plan to stay near UPMC in Pittsburgh after your liver transplant surgery.
+You'll need to visit the clinic often for post-transplant surgery aftercare.
 Your transplant team will let you know when you can return home.

 You must also have a caregiver with you at all times during these first few months.
 You and your caregiver can arrange to stay at Family House near the hospital until you're ready to return home.
 Family House is not a medical facility.

-The first few months after liver transplant surgery are when you have the highest risk for infection or rejection.
-That's why it's very important to stay close to UPMC after your liver transplant.
+The first few months after liver transplant surgery are when you have the highest risk for infection or liver rejection.
+That's why it's very important to stay close to UPMC after your liver transplant for ost-op support.

 As soon as you come out of liver transplant surgery, you will begin taking medication to suppress your body's immune system.
 Your body will want to view the new liver as an enemy and begin its natural defenses to fight — or reject — the organ.
 These immunosuppression medicines lessen your body's "fight" response to give the new liver a chance to work.

 You will continue to take the antirejection drugs you received in the hospital for the rest of your life.
 Your doctor will continuously monitor how you respond and make adjustments.

 At first, you will have frequent follow-up visits so the liver transplant team can make sure you are healing properly as well as to monitor your ongoing improvement.
 Initially, you will be seen 1 to 2 times a week and then as per your transplant team.
 It is very important that you come to all your follow-up appointments as instructed.